• Recipes Index

 • Classic Chewy Chex Mix

 Depending on where you live, it can be a little tricky to find the butter-flavored puffed corn.
-They are usually in the chip aisle near cheddar flavored cheese puffs.
+They are usually in the chip aisle near cheddar-flavored cheese puffs.
 Even if you have to hunt them down, have a relative send them to you (I know people who do this) or order them online.
 It’s worth it!
 They come in packs of 12.

 If you end up ordering in bulk online, you can freeze unopened bags for months.
 I love simple treats that are easy to throw together at the last minute.
 These puffs definitely fit that bill and always bring rave reviews.

 They’re also a really fun treat to give friends and neighbors during the holidays.
+You are going to LOVE THIS!!!!!!

-how to make caramel corn puffs
+How to make candied corn puffs

 • Pour puffed corn into a large bowl, large enough to stir the final mixture without making a huge mess.